DerKaiser2023/TaP-PenUltimate-REVIVED/modlist.md

 MalisisDoors

-MCHeli Overdrive -will be added possibily in v1.3, main mcheli in use for now
+MCHeli Overdrive -modifed version of mcheli-o will be added in v1.3, main mcheli in use for now

 MekanismAll

-Music Mod -will add to modpack eventually, maybe in v1.3
+Music Mod -will add to modpack in v1.3

 LandOfSignals